 The sauce can make or break a meal.
 Vegan lo mein, for instance, requires very little sauce but packs a ton of flavor.

 Both chow mein and lo mein are typically made with egg noodles.
 Of course, to make vegan lo mein vegan, we need to make some changes.
-Instead of using egg noodles, I prefer wheat noodles, soba noodles, or linguine works.
+I prefer rice noodles, wheat noodles, soba noodles, or linguine instead of using egg noodles.

 Although any vegetables can be used to make vegan lo mein, I chose some of my favorites, as well as my Grilled Asian Sesame Tofu recipe.

-Tofu, although a bonus to the dish, is completely optional.
+Tofu, although a bonus to the dish, is entirely optional.
 But, I think the tofu gives vegan lo mein an added level of texture and flavor.

-Even though I chose the following vegetables, various combinations work well, so be creative and choose your favorites.
+Even though I chose the following vegetables, various combinations work well, so be creative and select your favorites.